Latest SeedProd News

 Then wrap your iFrame like this: <div class="video-container">[iFrame code here]</div>.
 The padding-bottom value of 56.25% gives you a 16:9 aspect ratio on any screen size.

 To add an MP4 video you’re hosting yourself, use the Block Editor’s Video block (not the YouTube block), click ‘Upload,’ select your MP4, and WordPress will insert a native HTML5 video player.
-Set autoplay off and add a poster image for best performance.
+Set auto play off and add a poster image for best performance.

 How to Keep Video from Slowing Your Pages Down

 Embedding a video from YouTube is fast because the video itself lives on their servers.
 But the player still loads scripts on your page, and that affects performance.
-Here’s what I do on every video page to keep things quick.

 • Lazy loading: The video player only loads when a user scrolls to it.
 In SeedProd, you can enable this directly in the Video Pop Up block settings.
 In the Block Editor, WordPress has loaded videos lazily by default since version 5.5.